-Administrative Rules or Codes are officially enacted agency regulations that have the force and effect of law.
+Administrative rules or codes are officially enacted agency regulations that have the force and effect of law.
 These rules elaborate on the requirements of a law or policy.
 Each state has its own set of administrative rules/codes which are passed by the state legislature.

 Example: Admin.
-Rules Mont § 12.8.202 is a Montana Department of Fish, Wildlife and Parks regulation regarding the use of weapons and fireworks in State Parks.
+Rules Mont § 12.8.202 is a Montana Department of Fish, Wildlife and Parks regulation regarding the use of weapons and fireworks in state parks.

-(1) No person may discharge any firearm, fireworks, explosives, air or gas weapon, or arrow from a bow, on or over either land or water, from April 1 to the opening date of archery season each year, unless the designated area is otherwise posted.
+12.8.202 WEAPONS AND FIREWORKS (1) No person may discharge any firearm, fireworks, explosives, air or gas weapon, or arrow from a bow, on or over either land or water, from April 1 to the opening date of archery season each year, unless the designated area is otherwise posted.
 Areas, or portions of areas, may be closed to shooting when the director determines there is undue hazard to human life or property.
 In addition to any other penalties provided for violation, the participant may be expelled from the area.

-Statutes or Acts are laws passed by a legislative body.
-They are the written laws passed by legislature, or by elected or appointed houses of assembly on the state or federal level.
+Statutes or acts are laws passed by a legislative body.
+They are the written laws passed by legislature or by elected or appointed houses of assembly on the state or federal level.
 A statute may forbid a certain act, direct a certain act, make a declaration or set forth governmental mechanisms to aid society.

-(a) General rule. — When carrying a firearm concealed on or about one’s person or in a vehicle, an individual licensed to carry a firearm shall, upon lawful demand of a law enforcement officer, produce the license for inspection.
-Failure to produce such license either at the time of arrest or at the preliminary hearing shall create a rebuttable presumption of nonlicensure.
+18 Pa.
+Cons.
+Stat. § 6122.
+Proof of license and exception (a) General rule. — When carrying a firearm concealed on or about one’s person or in a vehicle, an individual licensed to carry a firearm shall, upon lawful demand of a law enforcement officer, produce the license for inspection.
+Failure to produce such license either at the time of arrest or at the preliminary hearing shall create a rebuttable presumption of non-licensure.

-The information contained on this website is provided as a service to USCCA, Inc. Members and the concealed carry community, and does not constitute legal advice.
-Although we attempt to address all areas of concealed carry laws in all states, we make no claims, representations, warranties, promises or guarantees as to the accuracy, completeness or adequacy of the information disclosed.
+The information contained on this website is provided as a service to USCCA, Inc. members and the concealed carry community, and does not constitute legal advice.
+We make no claims, representations, warranties, promises or guarantees as to the accuracy, completeness or adequacy of the information disclosed.